20 Slams! Djokovic wins Wimbledon to tie Federer, Nadal

-WIMBLEDON, England (AP) — Novak Djokovic tied Roger Federer and Rafael Nadal by claiming his 20th Grand Slam title Sunday, coming back to beat Matteo Berrettini 6-7 (4), 6-4, 6-4, 6-3 in the Wimbledon final.

-The No. 1-ranked Djokovic earned a third consecutive championship at the All England Club and sixth overall.

-He adds that to nine titles at the Australian Open, three at the U.S. Open and two at the French Open to equal his two rivals for the most majors won by a man in tennis history.

-Djokovic is now the only man since Rod Laver in 1969 to win the first three major tournaments in a season.
-He can aim for a calendar-year Grand Slam — something last accomplished by a man when Laver did it 52 years ago — at the U.S. Open, which starts Aug.
-30.
+Already the first man since Rod Laver in 1969 to win the first three major tournaments in a year, Djokovic will take aim at a true calendar Grand Slam at the U.S. Open, which starts Aug.
+30. Only two men — Don Budge in the 1930s and Laver twice in the 1960s — have gone 4-for-4.

-“I’m hoping.
-I’m going to definitely give it a shot,” Djokovic told the Centre Court crowd during the trophy presentation.
-“I’m in a great form and obviously playing well and playing my best tennis at Grand Slams is the highest priority that I have right now at this stage of my career.
+“I’m going to definitely give it a shot,” Djokovic told the Centre Court crowd during the trophy presentation.
+“I’m in a great form and obviously playing well. ...
 So let’s keep it going.”

+He earned a third consecutive championship at the All England Club and sixth overall.
+Those go alongside nine at the Australian Open, three at the U.S. Open and two at the French Open.

-This was his 30th major final — among men, only Federer has played more, 31 — and the first for Berrettini, a 25-year-old from Italy who was seeded No. 7.
+This was Djokovic's 30th major final — among men, only Federer has played more, 31 — and the first for Berrettini, a 25-year-old from Italy who was seeded No. 7.

 “Hopefully,” Berrettini said, “it’s not going be my last one.”

-It was a big sporting day in London for Italians: Their national soccer team faced England at Wembley Stadium in the European Championship final at night.
+It was a big sporting day in London for his country: Italy's soccer team faced England at Wembley Stadium in the European Championship final at night.

 With Marija Cicak officiating, the first female chair umpire for a men's final at a tournament that began in 1877, play began as the sun made a rare appearance during the fortnight, the sky visible in between the clouds.

-The opening game featured signs of edginess from both, but especially Djokovic, whose pair of double-faults contributed to the half-dozen combined unforced errors, compared with zero winners for either.
-He faced a break point but steadied himself and held there and, as was the case with every set, it was Djokovic who took the lead by getting through on Berrettini's speedy serve.
+The opening game featured signs of edginess from both, but especially Djokovic, whose pair of double-faults contributed to the half-dozen combined unforced errors.
+He faced a break point but staved it off.

-Berrettini came in with a tournament-high 101 aces and that's where his game is built: free points off the serve and quick-strike forehands that earned him the nickname “Hammer.”

-Those powerful strokes sent line judges contorting to get their head out of harm's way.
+The 6-foot-5, barrel-chested Berrettini's powerful serves sent line judges contorting to get their head out of harm's way.
 Djokovic occasionally took cover himself, crouching and raising his racket as if it were a shield to block back serves aimed at his body.

 Not many opponents manage to return serves at 137 mph and end up winning the point, but Djokovic did that at least twice.
-And the big groundstrokes that the 6-foot-5, barrel-chested Berrettini can drive past most other players kept coming back off Djokovic's racket.
+And the big forehands Berrettini drives past most other players kept coming back off Djokovic's racket.

+“I didn't play badly because I didn't feel well," Berrettini said.
+"He made me play badly.”

-Indeed, this one could have been over much sooner than the four sets and nearly 3 1/2 hours it lasted: Djokovic took leads of 4-1 in the first set, 4-0 in the second and 3-1 in the third.
-But in the first, especially, he faltered in ways he rarely does, wasting a set point at 5-2 and getting broken when he served for it at 5-3.
+Indeed, this one could have been over much sooner: Djokovic led 4-1 in the first set, 4-0 in the second and 3-1 in the third.
+But in the first, he faltered, wasting a set point at 5-2, getting broken when he served for it at 5-3, then dropping four of the tiebreaker's last five points.

-In the ensuing tiebreaker, they were tied at 3-all, but Berrettini won three of the next four points with forehands, and closed it out with a 138 mph ace.

-He strutted to the changeover and many of the nearly 15,000 spectators rose to celebrate along with him.

-Chants of “Ma-tte-o!” rang out early in the third set.
-Soon, others responded with Djokovic’s nickname, “No-le!”
-Later in the set, Djokovic held his racket to his ear and motioned for more support.
+When Berrettini closed it out with a 138 mph ace, he shouted — but said later he couldn't hear his own roar because of the how loud many of the 15,000 spectators were.

-But Djokovic is nothing if not a fighter, and he blunted Berrettini's best efforts and won the fans over, too.
-When it as over, Djokovic dropped to his back on the turf, arms and legs splayed, showered by fans' cheers.
+But Djokovic is nothing if not a fighter.
+He blunted Berrettini's best efforts and won the fans over, too.
+When it was over, Djokovic dropped to his back on the turf, arms and legs splayed, showered by cheers.
+Moments later, he rose, threw his head back, spread his arms and basked in the joint appreciation of his accomplishment.

+As Berrettini put it: “He’s writing the history of this sport, so he deserves all the credit.”

 What more could he do?